koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_7_evolution-of-containerships-12.md

-# Evolution of Containerships 1/2
+# Slide 7 of Lecture 10 contains information about Evolution of Containerships 1/2

 1968 Encounter Bay 1,530 teu
 1972 Hamburg Express 2,950 teu